 Post-traumatic stress disorder (PTSD) can cause long-term anxiety, depression, and distressing flashbacks of the trauma that triggered your condition.
-Guadalupe Psychiatric and Mental Health Services in Los Lunas and Rio Rancho, New Mexico, has a team of caring mental health professionals who understand how devastating PTSD can be.
+Guadalupe Psychiatric and Mental Health Services in Los Lunas, Albuquerque, and Rio Rancho, New Mexico, has a team of caring mental health professionals who understand how devastating PTSD can be.
 Whether you develop PTSD symptoms soon after the trauma or they appear after many years, you can get the help you need at Guadalupe Psychiatric and Mental Health Services.
 Call your nearest office today or go online to schedule a PTSD assessment.

 PTSD affects people involved in or witnessing a traumatic or life-threatening event.
 Terrifying or disturbing experiences trigger PTSD, such as: